askjfbd/statpress/readme.txt

 == Installation ==

-Upload "wp-statpress" directory in wp-content/plugins/ .
+Upload "statpress" directory in wp-content/plugins/ .
 Then just activate it on your plugin management page.
 You are ready!!!

 = Update =

 * Deactivate StatPress plugin (no data lost!)
+* Backup your custom DEFs files
-* Override "wp-statpress" directory in wp-content/plugins/
+* Override "statpress" directory in wp-content/plugins/
+* Restore your custom DEFs files
 * Re-activate it on your plugin management page
 * In the Dashboard click "StatPress", then "StatPressUpdate" and wait until it will add/update db's content